LowellInstruments/ddh_old/docs/FILES.md

 ### .ddh_plt_outside_water

-When present, the DDH graph tab plots even logger data outside the water.
+When present, the DDH graph tab plots all logger data, not only the one inside the water.

 ### dl_files/<mac>

 Contains several files either downloaded or automatically generated from them.
 - LID: data binary file.
 - CSV: data CSV file.
-- GPS: information downloaded from logger.
+- GPS: location information downloaded from logger.
 - CST: data + GPS tracking file.
 Automatically generated with GPQ engine (see below).

-FMG and SMG files work in conjunction with the file ``.ddh_plt_ouside_water`` and allow for the graph tab to show data out of the water or discard it.
+FMG and SMG files work in conjunction with the file ``.ddh_plt_ouside_water``.
 - FMG: fast mode graph.
-If present, means this file has profiling (fast recording rate) data.
+This file has profiling (fast recording rate) data.
 - SMG: slow mode graph.
-If present, means this file has NOT profiling data.
-This file helps not plotting data outside the water.
+This file has NOT profiling data, so it won't show when plotting only inside-water.

+### dds/lef

+Stands for Lowell Event File.
+Created when a logger download event happens.

+This info is attached to the vessel TRACKING log (next) to synchronize time / event happened / position for ODN.

 ### dl_files/ddh#nameoftheboat

 Contains the TRACKING log of the vessel.
-When something interesting happens at a GPS position, the content of a LEF file is concatenated to one line in this file.
+Some lines can have concatenated a LEF event after symbol ``***``.

 ### dds/gpq